-a) Ablation Study: To compare the covariance models mean+identity, mean+diagonal and mean+covar\, visualizations of samples from the learned covariances are given in figure 2.
-The first three columns compare the original images, the generated mean images and the residual.
-This residual can be considered as one sample of a zero mean Gaussian distribution with unknown covariance.
-The final two images show single residual samples from our learned covariances.
+Ablation Study To compare the covariance models mean+identity, mean+diagonal and mean+covar\, visualizations of samples from the learned covariances are given in figure 2.
 We see that the mean+diagonal places uncertainty in the right locations, but without structure, the samples are speckled and grainy.
-The mean+covar\ models are able to match some of the missing structures from the generated mean images.
+The mean+covar\ models can match some of the missing structures from the generated mean images.
 We note that these are random samples and therefore not expected to match the residual precisely but rather illustrate statistical similarity.

 Figure 3 compares the effectiveness of the three covariance models as generative regularisers.
 The same observed data was used for each reconstruction method for each image.
-It is clear
+The results for $mean+covar^$ give a consistently higher PSNR value than mean+diag and mean+identity and we use this method throughout the rest of the results section.
+These results support our hypothesis that learning a more flexible distance

-Fig. 3: Ablation study comparing generative regularisers based on VAEs with different noise models mean+identity, mean+diagonal and mean+covar\.
+Figure 3: Ablation study comparing generative regularisers based on VAEs with different noise models mean+identity, mean+diagonal and $mean+covar^$ .
 The plots show PSNR values average over reconstructions of 50 test images.
 The mean is given by the solid line and standard deviation in the shaded box.
 The x-axis measures the number of radial spokes in the sampling pattern and the measured data was corrupted with additive Gaussian noise of standard deviation 0.0125 on the left and 0.05 on the right.